NURS 4420-01 Transition to Professional Nursing: Clinical Immersion

-- Apply knowledge and skills of organizational and systems leadership, quality improvement and patient safety in promoting safe, high quality care for diverse patients across healthcare systems and environments.
+- Apply the concepts of organizational and systems leadership in achieving safe, high quality patient care outcomes.
 (Essential II)

-- Collaborate and communicate effectively with healthcare professionals to promote positive working relationships, improve patient health outcomes, and deliver high quality, safe patient care.
+- Collaborate and communicate effectively with healthcare professionals, clients, and families.
 (Essential VI)

 - Demonstrate consistent application of the core values of the discipline of nursing and the professional standards of moral, ethical, and legal conduct.
 (Essential VIII)

-- Integrate the knowledge, skills, and attitudes expected of a baccalaureate prepared nurse by providing professional nursing care to diverse patients and populations across the lifespan, healthcare settings, and healthcare environments.
+- Incorporate the knowledge, skills, and attitudes expected of a baccalaureate prepared nurse by providing culturally sensitive professional nursing care within an interprofessional team.
 (Essential IX)

 CRITERIA FOR EVALUATION / GRADES

 This course is a "credit / no credit" course based on student successful achievement of each of the following criteria.
 Each criteria must be met to earn a passing grade for the course.
 Failure to meet one or more of the criteria will result in course failure.